PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 sudo apt install inkscape npm
 sudo npm install -g svgo
 ```
-# How doing this?
+## How doing this?
 Open directory **work** and choose need category.
-On this directory alredy available template files for development.
+On this directory already available template files for development.

 Open on Inkscape template file and draw new icon and save on **work** category dir.